[NEW] GoFundMe’s latest report: The Social State of Giving

 Milestone Celebrations

-To ensure this doesn’t happen, create milestone notifications that will be sent when they’re at a specific percentage to their personal goal.
+To prevent this, create milestone notifications that will be sent when they reach a specific percentage of their personal goal.

 Alternatively, you can set up notifications to trigger when they hit specific dollar amounts, like their first $100.
-Or, if $100 funds something tangible with regard to your programs, you can call that out in a notification to keep their gift closely tied to impact.
+If $100 funds something tangible related to your programs, you can call that out in a notification to keep their gift closely tied to impact.

 milestone celebrations